 YES, most offer phone/video services in addition to in-office services

-NO, only in-office services
+NO, most offer in-office services only

 Focus on past events or desired future